Knowledge Is Power. Learning Your Options Is Free.

 If you wish to consider bankruptcy or other debt relief options, there are several steps to consider.

-The first step is to print a copy of the new client questionaire and the first appointment checklist.
-As you will see, you will be asked to give us personal information, but rest assured, your information is always kept highly confidential.
-Any information you share with Mrs. Randle during your appointment is subject to the attorney-client privilege, regardless of whether you go forward with a bankruptcy filing.
+The first step is to print a copy of the new client questionnaire and first appointment checklist.
+As you will see, you will be asked to provide personal information, but rest assured, your information is always kept highly confidential.
+Any information you share with Mrs. Randle and team during your appointment is subject to the attorney-client privilege, regardless of whether you go forward with a bankruptcy filing.

-In addition to the client questionnaire and the documents set out in this website, please bring photo identification and your Social Security card to your appointment.
+In addition to the client questionnaire and the documents that are listed, please bring photo identification and your Social Security card to your appointment.
 If you don’t have an official Social Security card, you can bring a paystub, health insurance card or any “official” document showing the full social security number.